abhi152003/speedrun_stylus/README.md

 - The app generates a zk-proof to verify if your balance exceeds the threshold.

 ### 3. Password Verifier

+- **Purpose**: Prove that a user knows a secret password (or combination) matching an expected hash without revealing the password itself.
+- **Circuit Logic**: The `PasswordVerifier.circom` circuit takes a private input (the user’s password or combination) and a public input (the expected hash).
+It computes the hash of the password using a hash function (e.g., MiMC or Poseidon, chosen for ZKP compatibility) within the circuit and checks if it equals the expected hash.
+The circuit outputs a proof if the hashes match, ensuring the password remains confidential.
+- **On-Chain Verification**: The generated proof is submitted to `PasswordVerifier.sol` on the Stylus dev node.
+The contract verifies the proof using the Groth16 verification key, confirming that the user’s input matches the expected hash without exposing the password.
+This enables secure, private authentication on-chain.

 ![Password Verifier Interface](images/password-verifier.png)
 *Password verification interface and process flow*